Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 publication has meta-data that can be augmented with information generated from the text analysis.

-2. The second use case is less focused on "discovery" and "understanding new content" and instead focuses on efficiently classifying content into a pre-defined set of categories.
+2. Content Classification: The second use case is less focused on "discovery" and "understanding new content" and instead focuses on efficiently classifying content into a pre-defined set of categories.
 The text data is similar to the previous use case but the task is different,